patricotyrell/Predicting-Treatment-Success/README.md

 **Problem 2: Significant amount of missing data**
 >**Solution: While this might not be ideal as some important variables may have been lost, I excluded records with missing values in any of the predictors and outcome variables.
 This ensured the integrity of the data used for analysis.**

-**Problem 3 No single source providing information on the total treatment facility count by state.**
+**Problem 3 No single source provided information on the total treatment facility count by state.**
 >**Solution: To overcome this challenge, data was extracted from PDF reports to acquire details on the number of treatment facilities surveyed by The Substance Abuse and Mental Health Services Administration and response rates.
 By combining response rates with the count of facilities surveyed, the total number of treatment facilities for each state was accurately computed.**

 **Problem 4: Misspelled state names and special characters within the dataset**